onehashai/erpnext3/erpnext/setup/setup_wizard/tasks/education_masters.md

-Lets start making things in onehash that are representative of your institution.
+Lets start making things in OneHash that are representative of your institution.

 1. Make a list of **Programs** that you offer
 1. Add a few **Courses** that your programs cover